skni-kod/Dodo-Lang/Dodo-lang/documentation/FunctionDefinitions.md

 // and be defined in any order without headers i32 Function4(i32 var6, mut u32 var7) {
-    // arguments are also mutable and immutable var7 += 42;
+    // arguments are also mutable and immutable
+    // but right now argument immutability is not respected in the generator
+    // and that will change
+    var7 += 42;
     return var6 + var7 / var6;
 }